nearform/orion/docs/quick-start/README.md

 Configuration happens through environment variables.

-**📦 Packages Info:** Environment variables are loaded with [env-cmd](https://www.npmjs.com/package/env-cmd) or [dotenv](https://www.npmjs.com/package/dotenv) packages.
+**🔧 Tooling:** Environment variables are loaded with [env-cmd](https://www.npmjs.com/package/env-cmd) or [dotenv](https://www.npmjs.com/package/dotenv) depending on the pacakage.

 Required environment variables for each package are documented in the `.env.sample` files inside the associated packages.

-The following packages distinguish between `.env.development` and `.env.production` for running in development mode and building for production:
+The following packages distinguish between `.env.development` and `.env.production` when running in development mode or building for production:
 * `acme-admin`
 * `acme-edit`
 * `acme-view`